 - disassemble my racial makeup until I fit into my designated slot on the ethnic rainbow color palette of “diversity”, or

-And it means I disassociate from all these realities by addicting myself to the bright screens which, coincidentally, have graciously allowed me to bring to you this awesome, light-hearted article.
+And it means I disassociate from all these realities by addicting myself to the bright screens which, coincidentally, have graciously allowed me to bring to you this heart-warming article.